gems2004/Weather-App/README.md

 # Weather App Website

 This repository contains the code for a weather app website that integrates with a weather API.
-The website is built using React 18 and Redux Toolkit for state management.
+The website is built using vite React 18 and Redux Toolkit for state management.
 It also utilizes Tailwind CSS for styling.

 ## Features